 While most of the research in recommender systems is focusing on recommendation techniques (algorithms), which often boils down to rating or ranking prediction algorithms, there is still too little discussion on the impact of the system’s generated recommendations and the system/user interaction on the decision making behavior of users.
 However, supporting and influencing the decision-making process is the true ultimate goal of a recommender system.
 Hence, it is important to design new recommendation techniques and interaction modalities that can effectively support users in making better decisions.
-Therefore, with this workshop we aim to discuss how to go beyond recommendation techniques and algorithm evaluations and focus the attention their effect on users.
+Therefore, with this workshop we aim to discuss how to go beyond recommendation techniques and algorithm evaluations and focus the attention on their effect on users.

 In particular, this year we aim at going beyond the analysis of a single user/system interaction and therefore discuss the global effects of recommendations on a network of users.
 In fact, recommenders are accessed by networked users.
 Recommendations may, for instance, favour the diffusion of a particular movie or a specific news article within a social network.
 To the contrary, recommenders are also influenced by the network itself, since, for instance, many recommendation systems generate suggestions by leveraging the observations of how users consumes or share items in a network.